cubedevinc/cube_style_guide/readme.md

   - format
   - filter
   - drill_members
-* Use description if name is not intuitive.
+* Use description if the name is not intuitive.

 ### Example cube